tmray/tmray.github.com/_posts/2015-07-27-contentID-needs-to-get-better.md

 So i ask, why isn't this access given to approved artists?
 Why only companies that you are forced to work with just to use it?

 That's a real problem that I think should be addressed.

+Can you do this?
+Am I just not aware of it?
+If so, then it needs to be easier for musicians to know how.